Preface

 Omnibenevolent

 The definition of perfection is “to lack nothing.”
 For example, a “perfect” game of golf would be 18 holes-in-one, because a golf game could not be more complete.
 But anything imperfect (incomplete) has some part of itself which could be fulfilled by another, and is thus contingent.
-So God is self-evidently perfect (12).
-Aristotle defines goodness as “what all things desire” – that is, goodness is a certain fulfillment of nature.
-To run is good for a dog, to laugh is good for a human, to swim is good for a fish, and so on.
-Because God is perfect (complete), He is capable of fulfilling the desires of all beings, and is the origin of all good.
-God is thus omnibenevolent (13).
+So God is perfection itself (12).
+Now goodness is that which is desirable.
+Further, a thing is more desirable than another according to some greater perfection.
+But God possesses perfection essentially, and God is the primary cause of all good things.
+By being perfection and the source of all goodness, we know God is not an object which is accidentally superior to the others, as one boiling pot of water is hotter than a lukewarm pot; rather, God is as the fire which heats the water – God is goodness itself (13).

 Now love is the movement towards what is good (desirable).
 Love is the fundamental act of the will – that is to say, the will is blind of itself and cannot but move towards what the mind has decided is good.
-But because God must always know the perfect good due to omniscience, He must always will the perfect good, which is perfect love.
+Evil stems from some error in the mind seeking after a lesser good; for example, we say the miser is evil insofar as he seeks the lesser good of money over the greater good of kindness.
+But God, being omniscient, always knows the perfect good, and there are no passions within Him (He is immaterial) nor prior causes which could introduce some error into his mind.
+Thus, He always wills the perfect good, which is perfect love.
 God is simple, so He is one with His will.
 He is thus pure love (14).

 Conclusion